indimail/indimail-virtualdomains/.github/README-indimail.md

 * invoked from network means [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) was invoked by user qmaild received from ::1.
 This means the mail was sent using SMTP by connecting to the IP ::1.
 * invoked from bounce means that this was a bounce generated by [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) running under uid qmails
 * Received: indimail-virtual 37166 by host argos.indimail.org (invoked by uid 555).
 This is the Received line put by [vdelivermail(8)](https://github.com/indimail/indimail-mta/wiki/vdelivermail.8) delivering to a virtual domain address.
-* Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS_AES_256_GCM_SHA384 bits=256) - This is the Received line put by [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) which tells the HELO argument was argos.indimail.org, using bits=256 channel with TLSv1.3 and TLS_AES_256_GCM_SHA384 cipher.
+* Received: indimail-mta smtpd 37166 (HELO argos.indimail.org) (testuser01@example.com@::1) by argos.indimail.org with ESMTPSA (TLSv1.3 TLS\_AES\_256\_GCM\_SHA384 bits=256) - This is the Received line put by [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8) which tells the HELO argument was argos.indimail.org, using bits=256 channel with TLSv1.3 and TLS\_AES\_256\_GCM\_SHA384 cipher.
 Also this was an authenticated SMTP session using the account testuser01@example.com
 * Fri, 21 Oct 2022 23:04:36 +0530 is time and date (RFC 5322 format) at which [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) created the message.

-**NOTE**: You can hide hosts/IP addresses in the received header by setting **HIDE_HOST** environment variable to any non-empty string.
+**NOTE**: You can hide hosts/IP addresses in the <b>Received</b> headers by setting **HIDE_HOST** environment variable to any non-empty string.
 You may want to do that to hide your internal IP addresses and hosts.

 [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) places a messages in the queue in four stages:

-1. To add a message to the queue, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) first creates a file in a separate directory, queueX/pid, with a unique name.
+1. To add a message to the queue, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) first creates a file in a separate directory, <u>queueX/pid</u>, with a unique name.
 The filesystem assigns that file a unique inode number. [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) looks at that number, say 3016451.
 By the guarantee above, message 3016451 must be in state S1.
-2. The queueX/pid file is renamed to queueX/mess/split/<u>inode</u>, and the message is written to the file, moving to state S2.
+2. The <u>queueX/pid</u> file is renamed to queueX/mess/split/<u>inode</u>, and the message is written to the file, moving to state S2.
 Here split is the remainder left from dividing inode number by the compile time conf-split value.
 For example, if inode is 3016451 and conf-split is the default, 151, then split is 75 (3016451 divided by 151 is 19976 which gives a remainder of (3016451 - 19976 * 151) = 75)
 3. The file queueX/intd/<u>inode</u> is created and the envelope is written to it in the form

 	`u1011\0p28966\0Ftuser@example.com\0Tuser1@a.com\0Tuser2@b.com\0`